cast-org/figuration/docs/4.0.0-alpha.5/widgets/collapse.md

 layout: docs
 title: Collapse
 subtitle: collapse.js
+description: Get base styles and flexible support for toggling content on your page.
 group: widgets
 ---

-Get base styles and flexible support for toggling content on your page.

 ## Contents
 {:.no_toc}